 There are hundreds of hydrants located in the city as required to provide adequate fire protection.
 A water hydrant is an outlet from a water main often consisting of an upright pipe with a valve attached from which water can be tapped.
 It is a source of water provided in most municipalities with municipal water service to enable firefighters to tap into the municipal water supply to assist in extinguishing a fire.

-Each year the town works to reduce the number of inoperable hydrants through:
+Each year the Cityworks to reduce the number of inoperable hydrants through:

-The department is also standardizing its hydrants in the system for efficiencies in parts and overall repair logistics.
+The Department is also standardizing its hydrants in the system for efficiency in parts and overall repair logistics.

-During the warmer months of the year the town begins its hydrant painting program to update the aesthetics of the water hydrants in town.
+During the warmer months of the year the City begins its hydrant painting program to update the aesthetics of the water hydrants in the city.